-The Azores’ off-the-beaten-path location allows travelers to truly enjoy its timeless, tranquil beauty, and offers them the opportunity to enjoy near endless activities, including everything from world-renowned whale watching adventures to spectacular hikes, as well as kayaking in crater lakes, rock climbing, Jeep tours, and more.
+The Azores’ off-the-beaten-path location allows travelers to truly enjoy its timeless, tranquil beauty and offers them the opportunity to enjoy near endless activities, including everything from world-renowned whale watching adventures to spectacular hikes, as well as kayaking in crater lakes, rock climbing, Jeep tours, and more.
 There is plenty to see and do throughout each of the nine Azores Islands to keep even the most ambitious traveler busy and beyond satisfied.
 Here’s a list of our “Must-Do” activities and experiences while vacationing in this Portuguese island paradise:

 Explore the Azores’ alluring volcanic landscapes by mountain bike for a unique and exhilarating island experience.
 The islands boast a plethora of trails featuring a wide range of difficulty levels, making this destination ideal for bikers of all levels.
-Bikers hitting the trails in the Azores will especially enjoy the islands´ vast array of stunning scenery, including magnificent and highly unusual volcanic terrain.
+Bikers hitting the trails in the Azores will especially enjoy the islands' vast array of stunning scenery, including magnificent and highly unusual volcanic terrain.

 Cycling has recently become so popular in the Azores that these beautiful islands are now among Portugal’s top biking destinations.
-For road biking enthusiasts, the larger islands of Sao Miguel, Terceira, and Pico offer the more ideal infrastructure for your optimum riding pleasure.
-If mountain biking is more your style, you are in luck, as the Azores Islands, especially Sao Miguel and Santa Maria, present visiting riders with a near endless variety of trails to choose among.
+For road biking enthusiasts, the larger islands of Sao Miguel, Terceira, and Pico offer the ideal infrastructure for your optimum riding pleasure.
+If mountain biking is more your style, you are in luck, as the Azores Islands, especially Sao Miguel and Santa Maria, present visiting riders with a near-endless variety of trails to choose from.
 Imagine careening down bike paths leading you through surreal scenery, like lush forests, deep river valleys, glistening lakeshores, breathtaking mountain ridges, and much much more.
 All of this awaits in the Azores.
 And for those who are wanting to perhaps ride with a group with a guide, there are options for led bike rides as well, which Azores Getaways would be happy to help you plan.

 Canyoning offers visitors one of the best ways to experience the unspoiled nature of the Azores.
 Canyoning is a water sport that can be enjoyed by people of all ages who enjoy adventure and fun.
-Imagine a single activity that combines hiking, rappelling, jumping and swimming through the breathtakingly beautiful and deep ravines and waterfalls in the Azores.
+Imagine a single activity that combines hiking, rappelling, jumping, and swimming through the breathtakingly beautiful and deep ravines and waterfalls in the Azores.
 Canyoning does just that!

 There are many local tour companies that offer guided canyoning adventures for those looking to literally get their feet wet and are just starting out, upon which you can look forward to abseiling down waterfalls, scrambling over rocks, and jumping into glistening rock pools filled with crystal clear water.
 The warm and temperate climate of the Azores is a big plus for this adventure, as even though you will surely get wet, this exciting activity can still be enjoyed year-round.